What’s period syncing—and is it a real thing?

 Legit or just a coincidence: Here’s what we know

-However: More recent studies do not support scientific evidence behind menstrual synchrony and today, most OB/GYNs would probably attribute any period synching to coincidence.2
+However: More recent studies do not support scientific evidence behind menstrual cycle synchrony and today, most OB/GYNs would probably attribute any period synching to coincidence.2

 So, why do periods sync up?
 Because they totally do, right?